Wind-WindKids/winding/samples/sophieandwind/ice.md

 Was Sophie scared that time she snapped and bit him?
 Hungry, when she kicked him and stomped on his foot?
 Annoyed, when she said, “Don’t touch me”?
-And that skunky bread smell from a crumpled can in her bag — he knew what it really was, and guessed it hadn’t helped.
+And he remembered her tasting wine — he guessed it hadn’t helped.

 She wasn’t just cold.
 She was changing — like the girl in Pixar.